ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 output, two NIM output or two optical outputs.
 The source for these outputs is selected with mapping registers.

-GTX Front Panel Outputs and mTCA-EVR TCLKA/TCLKB Clocks

-The GTX Outputs provide low jitter signals with special outputs.
-The outputs can work in different
-configurations: pulse mode, pattern mode and frequency mode.

 ### Synchronous Data Transmission

 Pre-DC (Delay Compensation) event systems provided a way to to transmit